Dynamics of market states and risk assessment: Results

 \subsection{Identification of market states}

-For the two fold optimization we use the variance of the intra cluster size as a measure and explore a map of noise suppression parameter versus cluster size taking the random element involved in the $k$-means formalism while calculating the intracluster measure.
-We find a landscape that typically has various local minima.
-Fig.~\ref{intracluster_usa} (a) shows this map for the S\&P 500 presenting clusters from 1 to 10 and a noise suppression parameter $\epsilon$ from $0$ to $0.95$ with the standard deviation of intracluster measure $\sigma_{d_{intra}}$ indicated by a tone scale.
+For the two-fold optimization, we use the standard deviation of averaged intracluster distance $\sigma_{d_{intra}}$, averaged points to centroids distance, and explore a map of noise suppression parameter versus the number of cluster $k$ taking different initial conditions in the $k$-means formalism while calculating the intracluster distance.
+Thus, we find a landscape that typically has various local minima.
+Figure~\ref{intracluster_usa} (a) shows this map for the S\&P 500 considering clusters from 1 to 10 and a noise suppression parameter $\epsilon$ from $0$ to $0.95$ with the standard deviation of intracluster measure $\sigma_{d_{intra}}$ indicated by a tone scale.
 1000 different initial conditions are used for $k$-means clustering to measure $\sigma_{d_{intra}}$, and their minimum value is a measure of robust clustering.
-We shall not look at the results for less than four clusters ($k\geq 4$), though they are given for completeness in the picture, because the procedure cannot be helpful for small $k$.
-For the S\&P 500 the best choice to be $N=5$ clusters with $\epsilon=0.9$.
-Fig.~\ref{intracluster_usa} (b) shows 2D projection of (c) 3D $k$-means clustering on $xz$-plane for five clusters.
+We shall not look at the results for less than four clusters ($k\geq 4$), though they are given for completeness in the picture because we considered that fewer than $4$ market states are not helpful.
+For the S\&P 500, the best choice seems to be $k=5$ clusters with $\epsilon=0.9$.
+Figure~\ref{intracluster_usa} (b) shows a projection of (c) the $k$-means clustering on $xz$-plane for five clusters.
 Here we show the best projection of 3D to 2D space.

-Fig.~\ref{intracluster_jpn} (a) shows the same color map for the Nikkei 225 of different number of clusters $k$ and noise suppression parameters $\epsilon$ with the standard deviation of intracluster measure $\sigma_{d_{intra}}$ indicated by a tone scale.
-For the Nikkei 225 the best choice to be $N=7$ clusters and $\epsilon=0$.
-Here robust clustering is achieved without noise suppression $\epsilon=0$.
-Fig.~\ref{intracluster_jpn} (b) shows 2D projection of (c) 3D $k$-means clustering for seven clusters.
-Compared to earlier data~\cite{Pharasi_2018, Pharasi_2019} the Japanese market shows two more clusters and while the clusters $3$ and $4$ are not entirely clear in the older data set.
-Now we have seven clusters for a shorter time period and we encounter the phenomenon that the clusters by no means are in a quasi-linear arrangement which looks somewhat trivial, though it actually is not.
-Indeed we find that the alignment is along the average correlation, as already pointed out in the very first paper~\cite{Munnix_2012}.
+Figure~\ref{intracluster_jpn} (a) shows the same color map for the Nikkei 225 of different numbers of clusters $k$ and noise suppression parameters $\epsilon$ with the standard deviation of intracluster measure $\sigma_{d_{intra}}$ indicated by a tone scale.
+For the Nikkei 225, the best choice seems to be $k=7$ clusters and $\epsilon=0$.
+Here robust clustering is achieved without noise suppression, i.e., $\epsilon=0$.
+Figure~\ref{intracluster_jpn} (b) shows a projection of (c) the $k$-means clustering for seven clusters.
+The Japanese market shows two more clusters and they are no longer not aligned according to the increasing average correlation.